Description: Explains WACC and how to calculate it

 The required rate of return on an equity investment also follows the same intuitive reasoning above.
 But this time there are three components.

+i.
 Risk Free rate of Interest

 The first is our old friend “the risk free rate of interest”

-Market Rate of return
+ii.
+Market rate of return

-The third component is called Beta.
+The third component is Beta.
 Beta for any equity security is a factor that indicates how that security will react when the market moves in a certain direction.
 A Beta of 1 for Avicena’s shares means that if the market increases by 50%, Avicena’s share price will increase by 50%.
-A Beta of –1 means that if the market increases by 50% Avicena’s shares will fall by 50%.
+While, a Beta of –1 means that if the market increases by 50% Avicena’s shares will fall by 50%.
 A Beta of 2 means that a 50% move in the market will result in a 100% increase in Avicena’s share price.

 We now want to pull these three components together to get an idea of how to calculate the required rate of return for an equity investment.
 But first we need to define one more term